Structure learning of undirected graphical models for count data: Real data analysis: inferring networks from next generation sequencing data

 Here, we consider level III breast cancer.
 Our interest lies in the pattern of interactions among miRNAs, with a particular focus on the existence of hubs.
 In fact, nodes with atypically high numbers of connections represent sites of signalling convergence with potentially large explanatory power for network behaviour or utility for clinical prognosis and therapy.
 By applying our algorithm, we expect to obtain results in line with known associations between miRNAs and breast cancer, and possibly gain more understanding of the nature of their effect on other genes.
 In other words, we expect some miRNAs associated with this phenotype to be the hubs of our estimated structure.

 miRNAs expression, obtained by high-throughput sequencing, was downloaded from The Cancer Genome Atlas (TCGA) portal (\url{https://tcga-data.nci.nih.gov/docs/publications/brca_2012/}).
 The raw count data set consisted of 544 patients and 1046 miRNAs.
 As measurements were zero-inflated and highly skewed, with total count volumes depending on experimental condition, standard preprocessing was applied to the data \cite[see][]{allen2013local}.
-In particular: we normalized the data by the $75\%$ quantile matching \citep{bullard2010evaluation}; selected top $25\%$ most variable mirRNAs across the data; used a power transform $X^\alpha$ for $\alpha\in [0,1]$ with $\alpha$ chosen via the minimum Kolmogorov-Smirnov statistic \citep{li2012normalization}.
+In particular: we normalized the data by the $75\%$ quantile matching \citep{bullard2010evaluation}; selected top $25\%$ most variable mirRNAs across the data; used a power transform $X^\alpha$ for $\alpha\in [0,1]$ with $\alpha$ chosen via the minimum Kolmogorov-Smirnov statistic \citep{li2012normalization} {giving rise to $\alpha=0.164$}.
 The miRNAs with little variation across the samples were filtered out, leaving 544 patients ($n=544$) and 261 miRNA ($p=261$).
 The effect of preprocessing on four prototype miRNA are shown in Figure ~\ref{mir}.

 Normalized data was used as input to PC-LPGM.
-A significance level of 10\% resulted in a spare graph is shown in Figure~\ref{resultgraph}.
-We identified ten hub nodes in the network, miR-10b, -30a, -143, -375, -145, -210, -139, -934, -190b, -590.
+A significance level of 5\% resulted in a spare graph is shown in Figure~\ref{BRCgraph}.

+We identified ten hub nodes (number of edges greater than 9) in the network, miR-10b, -30a, -143, -375, -145, -210, -139, -934, -190b, -590.
 Almost all of them are known to be related to breast cancer \citep{volinia2012breast}, providing a biological validation of the potential of the algorithm to recover the sites of the network with high explanatory power.
 In particular, miR-10b and -210 highly express in breast cancer, when high expression is related to poor prognosis; miR-30a, -143 and -145 appear to be inhibitors of progression, and should therefore be low in patients with good survival \citep{zhang2014microrna, yan2014mir}.
 These results play the role of a biological validation of the ability of PC-LPGM to retrieve structures reflecting existing relations among variables.